Soccer-Brighton frustrated in home stalemate against Forest

 Forest keeper Dean Henderson was kept busy throughout as Brighton racked up the chances with Leandro Trossard and Solly March both having shots saved while Trossard hit the crossbar.

-It was an encouraging point for Forest, however, as they moved off the foot of the table with six points.
+It was an encouraging draw for Forest, however, as they moved off the foot of the table with six points.

-Brighton remained in seventh place with 15 points but after four games in charge, De Zerbi is still awaiting a first win.
+Brighton remained in seventh place with 15 points but De Zerbi became the first Brighton manager to fail to win any of his first four league games in charge since Barry Lloyd in 1987.

+A few boos rang out from the home fans at the final whistle, while Forest's followers celebrated a first away clean sheet since returning to the top flight this season.

+"I'm now thinking about the improvements I can do," said De Zerbi, who began his tenure with a 3-3 draw against Liverpool but has since seen his attack run dry.

 (Reporting by Martyn Herman Editing by Toby Davis)